Polkas/ggcall/README.md

 install.packages("usethis")
 ```

-STANALONE - copy paste the files and add dependencies to your own package:
+STANDALONE means copy paste the files and add dependencies to your own package.

 Please create an R package if not having such yet.